Viewing and Managing Computers

 If Remote Install is not available, the Agent can be installed manually.
 See Agent Manual Install for more details.

 Adding Computers With Agents Preinstalled

-If the Site Manager has been configured with a different security passphrase than the one configured in the 'Security' page of the Site Manager server settings, it will enter the 'Unauthorized' state.
+If the Site Manager has been configured with a different security passphrase than the one configured in the Security Settings page of the Site Manager server, it will enter the Unauthorized state.

-If the passphrase is correct, the computer will connect.
+If the passphrase is correct, the computer will connect and enter the Managed state.
 If it is incorrect an error will be shown:

-To delete computers from Site Manager, select the computers to delete via the checkboxes and press the 'Delete' button in the toolbar:
+To remove computers from Site Manager, select the computers to remove from any tab via the checkboxes and press the Remove button in the toolbar:

-This will bring up a confirmation dialog box, including information on any computers which are part of currently scheduled backups or Backup Definitions:
+This will bring up a confirmation dialog box, including information of any computers which are part of currently scheduled backups or Backup Definitions: